modabas/ModCaches/docs/OrleansClusterCache.md

 - **Read-Through:** The cache itself retrieves data from the source when a cache miss occurs.
 The application only interacts with the cache, which handles data retrieval and storage.
 - **Write-Around:** The application writes data directly to the source, bypassing the cache.
 The cache is only updated when the data is read.
 - **Write-Through:** The application writes data to both the cache and the source simultaneously, ensuring the cache remains up to date.

+Cluster cache grains expose several methods for interaction:

+- **`ICacheGrain<TValue>` methods:**
+  1. `SetAsync` — stores a value in the cache and returns the stored value,
+  2. `TryGetAsync` — fetches an unexpired cached value if it exists (updating the last accessed time for sliding expiration),
+  3. `TryPeekAsync` — fetches an unexpired cached value if it exists (without updating the last accessed time),
+  4. `RefreshAsync` — updates the last accessed time if an unexpired cache value exists,
+  5. `RemoveAsync` — clears the cache value.

+- **`IReadThroughCacheGrain<TValue>` and `IReadThroughCacheGrain<TValue, TStoreArgs>` methods:**
+  1. `GetOrCreateAsync` — fetches a cached value or creates one via `CreateFromStoreAsync` if the value is missing or expired,
+  2. `CreateAsync` — creates a cache value via `CreateFromStoreAsync` and fetches it,
+  3. Inherits methods from `ICacheGrain<TValue>`.

+- **`IWriteThroughCacheGrain<TValue>` and `IWriteThroughCacheGrain<TStoreArgs>` methods:**
+  1. `SetAndWriteAsync` — writes the value via `WriteToStoreAsync` and updates the cache,
+  2. `RemoveAndDeleteAsync` — deletes the value via `DeleteFromStoreAsync` and removes it from the cache,
+  3. Inherits methods from `ICacheGrain<TValue>`.

+> **Notes:**
+>- If the cache grain implements both Read-Through and Write-Through interfaces, it will expose all methods from both interfaces.
+>- Read-Through cache grains require the implementation of `CreateFromStoreAsync` method to handle cache misses.
+Default implementation of this method throws `NotImplementedException`.
+>- Write-Through cache grains require the implementation of `WriteToStoreAsync` and `DeleteFromStoreAsync` methods to handle write operations.
+Default implementations of these methods throw `NotImplementedException`.
+>- Read-Through and Write-Through methods depend on the success of their respective store operations:
+>   1. If `CreateFromStoreAsync` returns a failure result, the `GetOrCreateAsync` and `CreateAsync` methods will also return a failure result without updating the cache.
+>   2. If `WriteToStoreAsync` or `DeleteFromStoreAsync` returns a failure result, the `SetAndWriteAsync` and `RemoveAndDeleteAsync` methods will also return a failure result without updating the cache.

+## 🧩 Cache Grain Implementation

 To cache a value using cluster cache grains, start by creating a marker interface that inherits one or more of the following interfaces, depending on the caching strategy you want to use: